And in China, the trend is taking on a particular feature: smog-filtering wearables or wearable air purifiers.

 Traditional face masks only aim at blocking pollution, especially PM 2.5 particles.
 But we can call this a “face mask 2.0”.
 The mask connects via a breathing tube to a small air purifier.
 It then filters the pollutants and churns out clean air.
 There’s not much new technology, but you have to say it is an innovative wearable gadget.

 Besides the mask, the new wearables also include smog-filtering helmets, scarves, and even headsets.
 Despite looking different, they function in similar ways.

 “The filter screen I’m taking out of the device is new.
 And you can see the contrast with a used one.
 It’s just two months after use.
 Without protection, the PM 2.5 particles now covering the screen could have been inhaled into people’s lungs,” said Yang Chenxue, customer manager of Broad Air Quality Tech.

-The micro but dangerous PM 2.5 particles, a major component in smog, have been proven by the World Health Organization to be a cause of lung cancer.
+The World Health Organization has proven the micro but dangerous PM 2.5 particles, a major component in smog, to be a cause of lung cancer.
 This triggered rising fear among the public — and a new market in China.

 An online survey by Mintel shows that 4 out of 5 people own a face mask, and the number of air purifiers sold in China quadrupled over the past five years.

 Now businessmen are eyeing the potential of wearable air purifiers, in a global market of wearable technology forecast to be worth over 12 billion US dollars by 2018.